-In order to celebrate Lunar New Year and recovering from frostbitten ears, people imitated Zhang’s recipe and made dumplings, which makes it a traditional Chinese New Year food until today.
+In order to celebrate Lunar New Year and recover from frostbitten ears, people imitated Zhang’s recipe and made dumplings, which make it a traditional Chinese New Year food until today.

 Wonton is a traditional snack originating in the North of China.
 They are also popular in the south.
 Even its name “wonton” comes from Cantonese.
 With a variety of packaging, fillings, and cooking methods, wonton has all kinds of local flavors.

 - In Northern China, wonton is always filled with celery (or cabbage) and minced mutton (or beef or pork).

 - In the Guangdong area, wonton is usually stuffed with shrimp and minced pork and is served with noodles to make wonton noodles.

 - In Hong Kong, wonton is fried in hot oil until it becomes golden and crispy, called “Fried Wonton”.

 - In the Fujian area, wonton is served with a light soup.